FarmDyn/documentation/docs/methodology/gui.md

     our data set as farms which have already exited are in the regression relevant dataset.
 This may cause a sample selection bias and lead to potentially small explanatory character of the estimated linear regression model.
-Therefore generated data should be analyzed by a routine, written in R (also designed by Britz and Lengers in 2012 (2012) which is available on enquiry from the responsible authors.
+Therefore, generated data should be analysed by a routine, written in R (also designed by Britz and Lengers in (2012) which is available on enquiry from the responsible authors.